 Some Kubernetes monitoring tools allow you to bypass the cAdvisor-Heapster combination and use Prometheus directly to collect and store metrics.
 The condition is that these metrics have to be exposed in the Prometheus format.

 Since Kubernetes version 1.3, you now have the ability to distribute your Kubernetes clusters across different cloud providers.
 Note that this can complicate your monitoring, because even though storage backends such as InfluxDB allow you to store metrics from multiple clouds, Heapster does not currently offer any way to aggregate these data.

 The first section of this post outlines how you can manually access performance data about your containerized infrastructure using built-in and open source Kubernetes monitoring tools.
 For production infrastructure, you will likely want a more comprehensive monitoring tool that:

 - Seamlessly integrates with Kubernetes, Docker, and all your containerized applications, so you can see all your metrics and events in one place

 - Offers Autodiscovery so you can seamlessly monitor your moving applications

 - Offers advanced monitoring features including powerful alerting, outlier and anomaly detection, dynamic aggregation using labels and tags, and correlation of metrics and events between systems

-The next and last part of this series describes how to monitor your Kubernetes-orchestrated infrastructure using Datadog, and shows you how to set up the integrations you need in your own environment.
+The next and last part of this series describes how to use Datadog as your Kubernetes monitoring tool, and shows you how to set up the integrations you need in your own environment.